-What was the Psalmist doing?
-He was inviting the King of the universe to reveal to him the things in his life and heart that needed to be cleansed.
+What is the Psalmist doing?
+He's inviting the King of the universe to reveal to him, the things in his life and heart that need to be cleansed.
 Every time God corrects us it's good news for us!
-We can go higher, because we have the opportunity to turn from whatever sin or defect he's revealing to us - we can cry out to Him and trust Him to transform us from who we are to who we're supposed to be.
-And, by the way, when we do that, he'll take care of business!
+We can go higher, because we have the opportunity to turn from whatever He is revealing to us - we have the opportunity to cry out to Him and trust Him to transform us from who we are to who we are supposed to be.
+And, by the way, when we do that, He'll take care of business!
 He'll do the work.
 He's faithful.
+He loves us.
+He'll get it done.
 We can count on that.
 So we should carefully judge ourselves.

 Next, in light of God's eternal judgment, we should learn to entrust the injustices of this life into the Lord's hands.
 Some years ago I was working as a seasonal tax professional.
 For two years my boss had been very good to me, but in the third year her attitude toward me changed drastically.
-One of the other empolyees at the tax office warned me at the beginning of the season that the boss was out to get me.
+One of the other empolyees at the tax office said to me, at the beginning of the season, "Watch out, the boss is out to get you."
 The injustices, the lies, the favoritism, the double standards kept increasing.
 At the beginning of April, about two weeks before the end of tax season, she had the district manager come in and the three of us talked for about 45 minutes.
-Right after that, the district manager handed me a "final written warning," my boss had written, listing six accusations and leaving me a millimeter away from getting fired.
+Right after that, the district manager handed me a "final written warning," my boss had written, listing six accusations and leaving me a millimeter away from being fired.
 I was shocked and horrified.

-I went home and prepared my reply.
-At the end of my reply I wrote that I was deeply grieved over the busted relationship between my boss and me.
+I went home and prepared my seven page single-spaced reply.
+At the end of my reply I wrote to my boss that I was deeply grieved over the busted relationship between us.
 Then I added these words, and I quote: "God will judge between you and me."
-You see, we have the priviledge, as sons and daughters of The Almighty to invoke the name of God and thus release His hand into the situations we find ourselves in.
-I did absolutely nothing to my boss other than to state my case before the district manager and to invoke the name of God.
+You see, we have the priviledge, as sons and daughters of The Almighty and citizens of the Kingdom of God, to invoke the name of God and thus release His hand into the situations we find ourselves in.
+I did absolutely nothing to my boss other than to state my case before the District Manager and to invoke the name of God.

-By the time the dust settled, my "final written warning" had been reduced to a single verbal warning, which I admit was totally fair.
+By the time the dust settled, my "final written warning" had been reduced to a single verbal warning, which I will add was totally fair.
 My boss, on the other hand, was not allowed to come back to the company as an office manager ever again.
 A few months later, totally unrelated to anything I ever did, my boss got fired.
 A few months after that, I got a phone call from the manager of a different firm inviting me to prepare tax returns for his company.
 Changing companies turned out to be the single greatest business blessing I have ever received.